- Code ENVS3040

 Subject to the approval of the course convenor; students taking this option will be expected to complete alternative weekly readings and to be prepared to discuss this advanced material in workshops and incorporate it into their major assignment/s.

-- Apply problem solving skills in environmental studies and environmental science, including social learning and critical reflection.
-(LO3)
+- Apply problem solving skills in environmental studies and environmental science, including problem framing, synthesis and critical reflection.

-• Final case study learning portfolio, including compulsory stakeholder report, presentation materials, and reflections (45%) [LO 1,3,4,5,6]
+- Final case study learning portfolio, including compulsory stakeholder deliverable, in-class group work products, and individual reflections (50) [LO 1,3,4,5,6]